kquaziportfolio/kquaziportfolio.github.io/README.md

 ## Welcome to Kairan Quazi's portfolio!
 This is a sample list of projects that I have worked on since 2018 and have curated here to showcase different languages and frameworks!<br><br>
+## ACAT (Internship Project)
+ACAT (acronym for Assistive Context-Aware Toolkit) is an iconic open-source Intel Labs project that was originally designed to help Stephen Hawking communicate.
+During my 2019 internship with Intel's Anticipatory Computing Lab, I worked on adding sentence prediction to the project.
+For more information, see my [fork of the project](https://github.com/kquaziportfolio/Intel-Labs-ACAT) or [the main project](https://github.com/intel/acat)<br><br>
+## SCU Discord Bot (Team Project)
+This is the Discord bot for the Santa Clara University Discord server.
+I worked on this project with the two founders, [Jason Vu](https://github.com/jasonanhvu) and [Samuel Stephen](https://github.com/Saamstep).
+For more information, see [the main project](https://github.com/jasonanhvu/scu-discord-bot).<br><br>
 ## RSALib
 RSALib is a library built on top of the Python [RSA](https://pypi.org/project/rsa/) library.
 It includes a CLI, Python library, WIP interactive shell, and other utilities related to cryptography.
 For more information, please visit [the main repo](https://github.com/kquaziportfolio/rsalib).<br><br>
 ## 666 Moderator